Candidates in the 2016 Philippine presidential election: Leni Robredo

 In August 2015, Leni Robredo, representative from Camarines Sur and widow of former Interior and Local Government Secretary Jesse Robredo, remarked that plans of her running for public office in 2016 was "too soon", and that the only thing that would convince her to run was if "I'm indispensable".
 A week later, Mar Roxas said that he would still have to talk to her, but he recognizes her abilities, and that should be considered.

-By September, while attending the 101st anniversary of North Cotabato, said that "Running for the country's second highest post was never an option", and that she "never dreamed of becoming a vice president".
+By September, while attending the 101st anniversary of Cotabato, said that "Running for the country's second highest post was never an option", and that she "never dreamed of becoming a vice president".
 She instead wanted either Alan Peter Cayetano or Vilma Santos to run for vice president, instead, and that she would rather defend her seat in the House of Representatives, or run for the Senate.

 Before the regional cluster meeting of Liberal Party, Sen. Franklin Drilon announced that Robredo will be the party's vice presidential candidate.
 On an event held in the Club Filipino in San Juan, last October 5, 2015, Robredo accepted the offer to be Mar Roxas' running mate.